 Supply of Artwork

-- In the finished journal, we do not allow figures to extend beyond the journal margins.
+- In the finished journal, figures must not extend beyond the journal margin.

 - Captions and scale bars for figures should be checked against the artwork for consistency.
-If scale bars or lettering need to be added, they should be clearly marked on a photocopy of the artwork.
+If scale bars or lettering need to be added, they should be clearly marked on the image.
 Measurements of scales bars should be provided in millimetres.
-The use of Times magnification for scale is discouraged because layout can affect final size.
+The use of times magnification for scale is discouraged because layout can affect final size.

 - Files from ArcView 3.1 are acceptable if exported from the layout as Postscript New (eps) at 720 dpi resolution.
 This must be specified in the options box.

-- Graphics embedded in Microsoft Word, Excel and Power Point will not be accepted.
+- Graphics embedded in Microsoft Word, Excel and Power Point will not be accepted, except as part of the orginal submission for review.
 Items should be saved in the graphic formats tiff and eps as for Line art and Greyscale art.

-- Tables should preferably be portrait rather than landscape shape (i.e. taller rather than wider).
+- Tables should preferably be portrait rather than landscape layout (i.e. taller rather than wider).
 Column headings should be brief.
-Each table must be referred to in the text and its approximate position should be indicated in the margin of the manuscript.
+Each table must be referred to in the text.